A Note on Calculating Text Entry SpeedI. Scott MacKenzie

 Toronto, Ontario, Canada M3J 1P3

-BackgroundDue to the speed-accuracy tradeoff, evaluations of human performance in text entry tasks must attend to both the speed of entry and the accompanying errors.
+BackgroundDue to the speed-accuracy tradeoff, evaluations of human performance in text entry tasks must consider both the speed of entry and the accompanying errors.
 This research note is about the calculation of entry speed.

 Characters Per Second

-the quick brown fox jumps over the lazy dog (43 char) ^ ^ t = 0 seconds t = 20 seconds
+the quick brown fox jumps over the lazy dog (43 characters) ^ ^ t = 0 seconds t = 20 seconds

 In the example above, the terminating time measurement is shown at the entry of the final character, "g".
-This is correct, as it includes the time preceding the entry of the final character.
+This is correct, as it includes the time for entering the final character.
 However, if the terminating time measurement is taken on a subsequent keystroke – such as ENTER – then this keystroke is also included in the character count (and in other fine grain analyses).

 Words Per Minute

 It is common to transform "characters per second" into "words per minute" (wpm).
-The definition of a "word" for this purpose is "five characters", including spaces or any other characters in the inputted text.
-The transformation requires multiplying the cps figure by 60 seconds/minute and dividing by 5 characters/word.
+The definition of a "word" for this purpose is "five characters" and includes spaces, punctuation, or other characters in the inputted text.
+The transformation requires multiplying the entry speed in cps by 60 seconds/minute and dividing by 5 characters/word.
 So, for the above example, text entry speed is 2.10 × (60 / 5) = 25.2 wpm.

 Note: Prior to about 1924, typing rates were reported using actual words per minute.
-Since then, rates have been reported using 5-stroke words per minute, or just "words per minute" .
+Since then, entry speed has been reported using the method noted above .

 1. Yamada, H. (1908).
 A historical study of typewriters and typing methods: From the position of planning Japanese parallels.
 Journal of Information Processing, 2(4), 175-202.

-For comments or suggestions, please contact Scott MacKenzie at mack "at" cse.yorku.ca or visit his home page.
+For comments or suggestions, please contact Scott MacKenzie at mack "at" yorku.ca or visit his home page.